ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 same condition in considerably more detail.

-Somehow over the years, the term has also started being used to describe a completely separate condition: Type 1 with severe insulin resistance.
+Somehow over the years, the term has also started being used to describe a completely separate condition: [Type 1 with severe insulin resistance](https://www.diabetesincontrol.com/adajdrf-type-1-diabetes-sourcebook-excerpt-1-diagnosing-diabetes/), aka "Double Diabetes" (described above).

 Use of this term is discouraged in the medical community because its two unrelated definitions cause confusion and does not accurately describe either of